Why The Gut Is Considered To Be The Body’s Second Brain

 The CNS And ENS Connection

-The brain functions by triggering the Central Nervous System in the transportation of certain information to other The brainorgans which directly affects the overall manner at which these organs work.
+The brain functions by triggering the Central Nervous System in the transportation of certain information to other organs which directly affects the overall manner at which these organs work.
 In the same way, the ENS in the gut will trigger huge emotional shifts and functional problems, bowel disturbances such as constipation, diarrhea, bloating, pain and general stomach upsets.

 There is also a huge connection between the ENS and CNS especially in disease therapy where the connection helps in the effective treatment of certain disorders such as Irritable Bowel Syndrome (IBS).
 Considering IBS condition as an example, some antidepressants prescribed could be used not for treating the problem in the patients’ “head,” but these medications may calm the symptoms of IBS by acting on the nerve cells in the gut.
 This has been enhanced through the linked transfer of information between the brain and the gut.